7 Steps to a Successful Psychedelic Integration

 Some lifestyle changes, such as stopping smoking, giving up alcohol, exercising more, or making dietary changes, can be implemented immediately.
 If you received information about changes to your habits or addictions, take action right away.
 The faster you give up a habit that is negatively affecting your life, the more likely you are to be successful with that change.

 Other modifications, such as decisions about a marriage or job, may need much more cautious attention.
 As a general rule, don’t make any drastic life decisions immediately after a ceremony or experience!
-Although psychedelics absolutely can be important teachers and reveal aspects of our lives that need changing, it is strongly recommended to wait a while (a minimum of one month is a general recommendation) before taking drastic action with certain areas.
+Although psychedelics absolutely can provide information and reveal aspects of our lives that need changing, it is strongly recommended to wait a while before taking drastic action or making impulsive decisions with certain areas.
+The appropriate amount of time varies, but many integration specialists recommend a minimum of one month.

 The reason for waiting, in the context of integration, is that it can often be easy to misinterpret the messages that we receive through psychedelics.
 The need for change may be 100% real, but the way in which that change needs to unfold may not immediately be as clear as we think it is.
 Therefore, take some time to reflect and meditate before making any of the following life changes:

 - Ending a romantic relationship or a marriage.
 Participants in psychedelic sessions often gain an intense awareness regarding dysfunction in their lives, including romantic relationships.
-While leaving a dysfunctional relationship may be the best decision, it is crucial to be absolutely clear on this before taking action.
-Sometimes ending the relationship really is the right decision.
-Other times, an awareness of dysfunction may arise in a psychedelic session, but the resolution does not necessarily involve ending a relationship.
-Rather, the psychedelic experience challenges us to make changes that will allow us to move through the dysfunction.
-Hasty decisions can lead to mistakes, sometimes irreversible, and can result in a great deal of damage, both to yourself and your partner.
-Take time to reflect on the messages you have received and be sure of what you want and/or need before moving to the next step.
+While leaving a dysfunctional relationship may be the best decision, there may be other, more cooperative ways to resolve the dysfunction.
+The psychedelic experience sometimes challenges us to make changes that will allow us to move through the dysfunction.
+Hasty decisions can lead to a great deal of pain and damage, both to yourself and your partner.
+Take time to reflect on the messages you have received and be sure of what your needs are before moving to the next step.

 - Leaving a job or changing careers.
-Again, psychedelics can illuminate areas that need change.
-It may be very clear from your psychedelic experience that you are in the wrong job field or career.
+Psychedelics can illuminate areas that need change, and it may be very clear from your psychedelic experience that you are in the wrong job field or career.
 However, taking enough time for integration will help you to see the best way to move forward without burning bridges or putting yourself in an unstable financial position.

 - Confronting or reconciling a difficult relationship (e.g. with a parent, child, sibling, friend, or someone who has caused trauma).
-Another common theme when working with psychedelics is a realization about important key relationships in one’s life, such as parent/child relationships, friends, or someone who has caused trauma.
-Participants often feel a strong urge to reach out to these people, either as a form of reconciliation or confrontation.
-Often there is a sense of urgency, which can be misleading.
+Another common theme when working with psychedelics is a realization about important relationships in one’s life, such as parent/child relationships, friends, or someone who has caused trauma.
+Participants often feel a strong, urge to reach out to these people, either as a form of reconciliation or confrontation.
+Often there is a sense of urgency..
 Although working through difficult relationships is a key part of integration, it is equally important not to rush this process.
 Give yourself sufficient time to develop a clear intention about how to proceed, as well as clarity about how the process should best unfold.

 - Assuming that you have “special” powers or abilities as a shaman, medium, or spiritual teacher.
 The power and potency of psychedelics can often reveal parts of ourselves that we had no idea existed.
 Psychedelics are also particularly effective in shaking up rigid world views and opening our eyes to the mysteries of consciousness.
-At the same time, one common pitfall in this area is that participants often feel that they are “special,” “chosen,” or have particular powers as a healer or shaman.
-In some rare cases this may be true.
-However, in general, it is worth recognizing how common and pervasive this phenomenon is for psychedelic participants.
-Are we all shamans and healers, then?
-Well, in one broad sense, it’s totally possible!
-Nonetheless, it is probably worth taking some time to engage in deep introspection and to seek wise guidance before declaring your magic powers to the world.
-Without the time required for full integration, there is a major risk of developing grandiosity, ego-inflation, or to slide into spiritual bypassing.
+At the same time, one common pitfall in this area is that participants frequently feel that they are “special,” “chosen,” or have particular powers as a healer or shaman.
+Without the time required for full integration, there is a major risk of developing delusions, grandiosity, ego-inflation, or to slide into spiritual bypassing: a tendency to use spiritual practices to avoid facing unresolved emotional or psychological issues.

 5. Adopt a daily spiritual practice.